 In 1885 the bishop of Lincoln no longer held control over the tithes at St Peter’s & St Paul’s as they were bought out by the Portland family.

 The start of the twentieth century saw more changes to the interior of the church.
+An organ chamber was added to the south aisle chapel in 1902 by the architect Hodgson Fowler.
 In 1911 electricity was first installed in the church and in the same year a brass was placed on the wall in commemoration of King George V’s coronation.
 Edwyn Hoskyns, in his visitation of the church between 1911-1915, remarked on how the population of Mansfield at this time was growing rapidly due to the mining industry and the church had to adapt it to changing circumstances.
 Hoskyns remarked on how well St Peter & St Paul was responding.
 In 1911 the population of the parish was 12,254, having been only 4,054 a decade before.
 They had 219 baptisms and 11 confirmations between September 1912 and the Hoskyns visitation.
 The vicar at this time was F. J. Adams and the church had 800 on the church day school roll and 660 on the Sunday school roll.

 In 1954-55 there were changes to the North chapel as it was converted into a war memorial dedicated to both the world wars as well as the men of Mansfield who fell during the Boer war.
 According to a newspaper article from the Chronicle Advertiser on 20 October 1955, the changes to the chapel were carried out by the Moss family, started by Robert Moss and continued by his son, Frank Moss.
 Frank Moss made the Altar Reredos and Altar Rail in memory of his son, Arthur Frank Moss, who died in 1938.
 Frank Moss’ company then continued to move the pews in the chapel, build new ones, moved the altar rails and built a prayer desk and cabinet for the memorial books.
 There were then a number of interesting flags hung including a twentieth century Union flag which was presented to the church in 1955 after adorning the Cenotaph at Whitehall in London for 21 years, a stars and stripes flag presented to St Peter’s scout group in 1971 from the scouts of the American air force base in Alconbury, near Peterborough, and also an Infantry Colour seemingly from the 9th of Foot, based in Norfolk.